-Throughout the reporting period of this report the members of the Audit & Risk Committee are John Murphy, Peter Landos and Tom Stianos.
-The Chairman of the Audit & Risk Committee is John Murphy.
+As at the date of this report the members of the Audit & Risk Committee are Peter Landos, Tom Stianos and David Allman.
+The Chairman of the Audit & Risk Committee is Peter Landos.

-Throughout the reporting period of this report the members of the Remuneration Committee are Tom Stianos, David Allman, Donna McMaster and John Murphy.
-The current Chairman of the Remuneration Committee is Tom Stianos who was appointed during FY18 on 17 October 2017.
-Prior to this the Chairman was John Murphy.
+As at the date of this report the members of the Remuneration Committee are Tom Stianos, David Allman and Donna McMaster.
+The current Chairman of the Remuneration Committee is Tom Stianos.

-Inroughout the reporting period of this report the members of the Nomination Committee are David Allman, Peter Landos, Donna McMaster, John Murphy and Tom Stianos.
+As at the date of this report the members of the Nomination Committee are David Allman, Peter Landos, Donna McMaster, and Tom Stianos.
 The Chairman of the Nomination Committee is David Allman.

-On the 15 August 2018, Non Executive Director John Murphy retired from the Board of Directors, Audit and Risk, Remuneration and Nomination Committees.
-Upon his retirement, the role of the company's Audit and Risk committee will be assumed by Director Peter Landos.
+\ On the 15 August 2018, Non Executive Director John Murphy retired from the Board of Directors, Audit and Risk, Remuneration and Nomination Committees.
+Upon his retirement, the role of the company's Audit and Risk committee was assumed by Director Peter Landos.